 As with most national parks, the purpose of establishing Zion National Park in 1919 was to preserve these natural wonders, safeguard its wilderness character, and protect the history behind it.

 Ice, wind, seismic uplift, and volcanic activity have molded this destination’s unique geography, allowing unusual animal and plant diversity to thrive.
-More than anything else, however, it is the mighty Virgin River of which the canyon is most at mercy of.
+More than anything else, however, it is the mighty River of which the zion canyon is most at mercy.

 This roaring river perpetually claws its way through the park’s winding canyons, digging deeper and making it wider each year.